 I appreciate the healthcare practitioners who counsel a slow introduction of RS-containing foods and are mindful of proper pre-digestion techniques.

 We cannot prescribe in a tunnel.
 We must be aware of whole nutrition and traditional pre-digestion methods.
-The majority of RS proponents do not themselves know about phytates and enzyme inhibitors; so they are not teaching proper soaking and sprouting.
+The majority of RS proponents do not themselves know about phytic acid and enzyme inhibitors; so they are not teaching proper soaking and sprouting.
 These sites on resistant starches are blindly recommending whole grain bread and brown rice, with no knowledge of sprouting or soaking grains, making it just one more fad, the latest thing, done without full understanding of foods and how they digest.
 When this happens it is a blind leading the blind scenario and sadly, major health problems can ensue.
 Leaky gut gets worse when it’s exposed to whole grains that haven’t been pre-digested!
 So, if you’re interested in incorporating grain or legume-sourced RS, make sure to soak your grains or legumes properly first.

 HEALING DIETS AND RS

 If your health is good or your leaky gut is mostly healed, if you do the Paleo diet or AIP, resistant starches may be something you want to try.
 Those on the GAPS diet should not eat these or any starches.
 They can be challenged if total healing is suspected.
 In the meantime, GAPS patients can enjoy prebiotic foods like leeks and onions, not cooked too long, to protect the prebiotic qualities.
 Fermented asparagus is another good GAPS Diet option.